AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/integrate-ui-kit.md

 1. Add remote dependencies.

-   Add the following dependencies in `project build.gradle.kts`:

-   // TODO：上面的要改为这样吧， Add the following dependencies in `build.gradle.kts` of the app project:
+   Add the following dependencies in `build.gradle.kts` of the app project:

    ```kotlin
    implementation("io.hyphenate:ease-chat-kit:4.7.0")